Can Companhia Siderurgica Nacional (SID) Remain Competitive?

 Sponsored

-The average price from analysts is $6.61, which is -$0.05 below the current price.
-SID currently public float of 715.42M and currently shorts hold a 0.98% ratio of that float.
-Today, the average trading volume of SID was 7.66M shares.
+The average price from analysts is $6.52, which is $0.77 above the current price.
+SID currently public float of 715.42M and currently shorts hold a 1.05% ratio of that float.
+Today, the average trading volume of SID was 7.46M shares.

 SID’s Market Performance

-SID stocks went up by 3.98% for the week, with a monthly jump of 5.86% and a quarterly performance of -17.25%, while its annual performance rate touched -47.56%.
-The volatility ratio for the week stands at 3.29% while the volatility levels for the past 30 days are set at 4.56% for Companhia Siderurgica Nacional.
-The simple moving average for the period of the last 20 days is 16.93% for SID stocks with a simple moving average of -3.05% for the last 200 days.
+SID stocks went down by -17.45% for the week, with a monthly jump of 10.54% and a quarterly performance of -23.17%, while its annual performance rate touched -55.98%.
+The volatility ratio for the week stands at 4.68% while the volatility levels for the past 30 days are set at 4.27% for Companhia Siderurgica Nacional.
+The simple moving average for the period of the last 20 days is -6.89% for SID stocks with a simple moving average of -18.90% for the last 200 days.

-During the last 5 trading sessions, SID rose by +3.98%, which changed the moving average for the period of 200-days by -35.35% in comparison to the 20-day moving average, which settled at $4.05.
-In addition, Companhia Siderurgica Nacional saw 6.89% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, SID fell by -17.45%, which changed the moving average for the period of 200-days by -46.19% in comparison to the 20-day moving average, which settled at $4.20.
+In addition, Companhia Siderurgica Nacional saw -11.76% in overturn over a single year, with a tendency to cut further losses.

 Stock Fundamentals for SID